 Visual Artist Bio

 Erika is using her current work to explore the boundaries between painting, texture, and sculpture, and the tension between structure and fluidity using additive and reductive techniques in acrylic medium on panel.
-Select pieces will be featured at The Art of Hope art auction in support of the Hopewell Eating Disorder Support Centre in Ottawa on July 23, 2020.
+Select pieces were recently featured at The Art of Hope art auction in support of the art therapy program at the Hopewell Eating Disorder Support Centre in Ottawa, in both 2021 and 2020.

 Her body of paintings, Chromaticism, was exhibited at First & Last in Toronto in 2018, and is currently on display at One Sky Gallery in Sudbury.
 Erika completed studies in abstract painting with Rob Nicholls, and encaustic painting with Cortney Stephenson at OCAD University, where she is currently completing her Certificate in Art and Design Studio Skills.